 But anyhow... sorry to jump in on a question when I'm not even the addressee.
 Procrastination: the only immortal...

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one five four nine as a four place number.
+In the field marked validation number, enter two zero nine two as a four place number.